ngduc/react-setup/README.md

 # react-setup
-**A lightweight React setup: React, React Router, BabelJS, Mocha, Webpack HMR, PostCSS, ESLint.**
+**A lightweight React setup: React, React Router, Babel, Mocha, Webpack HMR, PostCSS, ESLint.**

+I prefer to keep this setup lightweight but feel free to sprinkle some more pixie dust (Redux, Koa, etc.) to bake your project :)

 ## More Features
 * Babel ES6: class syntax